Is It Safe to Bank on Wi-Fi?

-- Use cellular networks: If you have a data plan, use your cellular network instead of Wi-Fi for banking.
+- Use cellular networks: If you have a data plan, use your mobile network instead of Wi-Fi for banking.
 It’s still possible for thieves to get into those networks, but it’s not nearly as easy as hacking Wi-Fi.
-If you can also tether other devices or set up a mobile hotspot, do that — at least while you conduct banking business.
+If you can tether other devices or set up a mobile hotspot, do that — at least while you conduct banking business.

 - Use credit cards for shopping: If you make purchases while using Wi-Fi, credit cards are typically safer than debit cards.
 A debit card draws directly from your checking account, so a thief with your card number can cause serious problems (interfering with your ability to pay bills and buy food, for example).
 With a credit card, you have a buffer protecting your checking account — plus you have better consumer protection and a grace period to get things cleaned up.